veeto

 Key Takeaways

-• Requires election officials to post ballot counting updates at least twice weekly on their websites until certification.
+• Requires election officials to post vote count updates online at least twice weekly until certification.

-• Expands observer access to monitor signature verification processes and mail ballot handling procedures.
+• Expands observer access to monitor signature verification procedures for mail-in ballots.

 Summary